-SECTION 8: MANAGEMENT OF ACUTELY DISTURBED BEHAVIOUR
+CLINICAL GUIDELINES FOR THE PHARMACOLOGICAL MANAGEMENT OF ACUTELY DISTURBED BEHAVIOUR

-8.1 Introduction
+1.0 INTRODUCTION

-The pharmacological treatment of acutely disturbed behaviour is a strategy used to manage the high risk of imminent violence.
-The aim of this treatment is to achieve a state of calm sufficient to minimise the risk posed to the patient or to others, without excessive sedation/sleep.1

-This guideline is based on the Trust's clinical guideline, Pharmacological Management of Acutely Disturbed Behaviour (CG52).

-The use of sedative medication is one of several strategies commonly used in the management of severely disturbed behaviour in inpatient settings.
-Others include deescalation, distraction techniques, physical restraint and seclusion.
-The severity of the disturbed behaviour, associated risk to the patient or to other people, and the imminence of that risk, determines the strategies to be employed in a particular situation.
-Where the risk is assessed as both severe and imminent, treatment with medicines may be employed.

-Service users who participated in the Royal College of Psychiatrists Research Unit's discussion group reported that when they behaved violently, medication was their preferred option compared with seclusion or prolonged physical restraint.2 Treatment with medicines in these situations is often viewed as punitive by patients.2

-Treatment of acutely disturbed behaviour with medicines has a limited evidence base because clinical trials in this area are difficult to conduct.
-The British Association for Psychopharmacology and the National Association of Psychiatric Intensive Care and Low Secure Units recently published their joint evidence-based consensus guidelines10 for the clinical management of acute disturbance: de-escalation and rapid tranquilisation, and these provide a useful overview of best practice.
-This Trust guideline, and CG52 provides medical and nursing staff with information that will allow them to make appropriate clinical decisions based on the characteristics of the individual patient and situation.
+- 1.1 The pharmacological treatment of acutely disturbed behaviour is a strategy used to manage the high risk of imminent violence.
+The aim of this treatment is to achieve a state of calm sufficient to minimise the risk posed to the patient or to others, without excessive sedation/sleep. - 1.2 The Trust believes that preventive strategies and measures such as engagement and the development of therapeutic relationships based on respect are basic elements underpinning this clinical guideline and sets out the principles and procedures through which the pharmacological management of acutely disturbed behaviour will be handled within the Trust. - 1.3 Violence amongst psychiatric inpatients is predicted by florid psychotic symptoms, particularly disorganisation symptoms, mania, lack of insight, anger, hostility, and drug or alcohol intoxication. - 1.4 Imminence of violence may be suggested by rapidly increasing verbal aggression or anger, possibly associated with explicit threats of violence, changes or extremes of behaviour or outward signs of inter tension. - 1.5 The use of sedative medication is one of several strategies commonly used in the management of severely disturbed behaviour in inpatient settings.
+Others include de-escalation, distraction techniques, physical restraint and seclusion. - 1.6 The severity of the disturbed behaviour, associated risk to the patient or to other people, and the imminence of that risk, determines the strategies to be employed in a particular situation.
+Where the risk is assessed as both severe and imminent, treatment with medicines may be employed. - 1.7 Service users who participated in the Royal College of Psychiatrists Research Unit's discussion group reported that when they behaved violently, medication was their preferred option compared with seclusion or prolonged physical restraint.
+Treatment with medicines in these situations is often viewed as punitive by patients. - 1.8 Treatment of acutely disturbed behaviour with medicines has a limited evidence base because clinical trials in this area are difficult to conduct.
+The British Association for Psychopharmacology and the National Association of Psychiatric Intensive Care and Low Secure Units recently published their joint evidence-based consensus guidelines for the clinical management of acute disturbance: de-escalation and rapid tranquilisation, and these provide a useful overview of best practice.
+This Trust guideline provides medical and nursing staff with information that will allow them to make appropriate clinical decisions based on the characteristics of the individual patient and situation.

-This guideline also takes into account National Institute for Health and Clinical Excellence (NICE) guidelines on psychosis and schizophrenia in adults: prevention and management4, NICE guidelines on Violence and Aggression: short-term management in mental health, health and community settings1, NICE guidelines on Bipolar disorder: Assessment and management5, NICE guidelines on antenatal and postnatal mental health: Clinical management and service guidance6, and the independent inquiry into the death of David Bennett.7
+- 1.9 This procedural guideline also takes into account National Institute for Health and Clinical Excellence (NICE) guidelines on psychosis and schizophrenia in adults: prevention and management, NICE guidelines on Violence and Aggression: short-term management in mental health, health and community settings NICE guidelines on Bipolar disorder: Assessment and management NICE guidelines on antenatal and postnatal mental health: Clinical management and service guidance, and the independent inquiry into the death of David Bennett. - 1.10 The procedural guideline for restrictive practice (RMPG05) should be consulted for detailed guidance on general preventative measures, primary de-escalation interventions and managing restraint, which should be considered to be a last resort.